Indian literature: Bengali literature

 The first evidence of Bengali literature is known as Charyapada or Charyageeti, which were Buddhist hymns from the 8th century.
 Charyapada is in the oldest known written form of Bengali.
 The famous Bengali linguist Hara Prasad Shastri discovered the palm leaf Charyapada manuscript in the Nepal Royal Court Library in 1907.

 The most internationally famous Bengali writer is Nobel laureate Rabindranath Tagore, who received the Nobel Prize for Literature in 1913 for his work "Gitanjali".
 He wrote the national anthem of India and Bangladesh namely, "Jana Gana Mana" and "Amar Sonar Bangla", respectively.
 He was the first Asian who won the Nobel Prize.

 Rabindranath has written an enormous number of poems, songs, essays, novels, plays and short stories.
 His songs remain popular and are still widely sung in Bengal.

-Kazi Nazrul Islam, who is one generation younger than Tagore, is also equally popular, valuable, and influential in socio-cultural context of the Bengal, though virtually unknown in foreign countries.
-And among later generation poets, Jibanananda Das is considered the most important figure.

-Other famous Indian Bengali writers were Sharat Chandra Chattopadhyay, Bankim Chandra Chattopadhyay, Michael Madhusudan Dutt, Jasimuddin, Bibhutibhushan Bandyopadhyay etc.

-Sukanta Bhattacharya (15 August 1926 – 13 May 1947) was a Bengali poet and playwright.
-Along with Rabindranath Tagore and Kazi Nazrul Islam, he was one of the key figures of modern Bengali poetry, despite the fact that most of his works had been in publication posthumously.
-During his life, his poems were not widely circulated, but after his death his reputation grew to the extent that he became one of the most popular Bengali poet of the 20th century.

-Bengali is the second most commonly spoken language in India (after Hindi).